-People are required to wear a face covering by law in some public places unless they have a reasonable excuse for not wearing one or are not able to wear one, for example, because of their age or a health condition.
+People are required to wear a face covering by law in some public places unless they have a reasonable excuse for not wearing one or are not able to wear one, for example, because of their age or a health condition, or they are a performer on camera or in rehearsal.

 People are also strongly encouraged to wear a face covering in other enclosed public spaces where social distancing may be difficult and where they come into contact with people they do not normally meet.

-Guidance on face coverings is available on GOV.UK.
+Guidance on when and how to wear face coverings is available on GOV.UK.